-As at March 31, 2020:
+As at June 30, 2020:

-- \$2,100 was payable to ABE and \$27,300 was payable to Havilah for services rendered in 2019 and prior years, both of which are included in Due to Related Parties; - \$20,696 was payable to a former CEO of the Company for previously deferred salary, which is included in Accounts Payable; - \$15,641 was payable to a former CFO of the Company for outstanding management fees, which is included in Accounts Payable; and - \$266,750 was payable to a former CEO of the Company pursuant to a March 2018 settlement agreement between the parties, which is included in Accounts Payable.
+- \$27,300 was payable to Havilah and \$2,100 was payable to ABE for services rendered in 2019 and prior years, both of which are included in Due to Related Parties.
+Havilah Holdings Inc. ("Havilah") is a co-owner of K-Rok Minerals Inc., a >10% shareholder of the Company, which is owned 60% by ABE Industries Inc. ("ABE"), 35% by Havilah and 5% by another individual.
+ABE is wholly-owned by Gordann Consultants Ltd., a company in which Gordon Ellis owns a 51% interest and his wife, Margaret Ellis, owns a 49% interest.
+Gordon Ellis is the Chairman and CEO of the Company and a director, and through his spousal and corporate ownerships is a greater than 10% shareholder of the Company; - \$20,696 was payable to a former CEO of the Company for previously deferred salary, which is included in Accounts Payable; - \$15,641 was payable to a former CFO of the Company for outstanding management fees, which is included in Accounts Payable; and - \$266,750 was payable to a former CEO of the Company pursuant to a March 2018 settlement agreement between the parties, which is included in Accounts Payable.

-Notes to the Consolidated Financial Statements Three months ended March 31, 2020 and 2019 a) PLI Financing Agreement, Notice of Default and Early Termination
+Notes to the Unaudited Condensed Consolidated Financial Statements Three and six months ended June 30, 2020 and 2019 a) PLI Financing Agreement, Notice of Default and Early Termination, and Signing of Mutual Releases